System Progressive Protection fake antivirus- how to remove it from your PC?

-System Progressive Protection is distributed using drive-by downloads and Trojans.
-Cyber criminals are also using trickery to spread their fake antivirus programs - your computer could have got infected with this rogue while you were downloading video codecs (which were supposedly needed to watch some video from misleading website).
-System Progressive Protection is also distributed by exploiting security vulnerabilities found on user's PC, so this fake antivirus could have been installed on your PC without your knowledge or permission.
-When installed on your computer this fake security scanner will override your operating system's settings and will set itself to start automatically on every system start-up.
+System Progressive Protection is proliferated using drive-by downloads and Trojans.
+Cyber criminals also use trickery to distribute their fake antivirus programs - your computer may be infected with this rogue if you download video codecs (supposedly required to view video on misleading websites).
+System Progressive Protection is also distributed by exploiting security vulnerabilities on users' PCs; this fake antivirus could have been installed on your PC inadvertently, without your knowledge or permission.
+When installed, this fake security scanner overrides your operating system settings and configures itself to start automatically on start-up.
 This malicious program also blocks execution of your installed programs and limits your Internet browsing by displaying fake warning messages.
-If you have noticed this fake program on your desktop you should remove it as soon as possible - when infected with System Progressive Protection your PC is vulnerable for further malware and Trojan infections.
-Don't pay for the license of this rogue security scanner and use the provided removal guide to help you eliminate it from your system.
+If you notice this fake program on your desktop, remove it as soon as possible.
+When infected with System Progressive Protection, your PC is vulnerable to further malware and Trojan infection.
+Do not pay the license fee for this rogue security scanner and use the removal guide provided to help eliminate it from your system.

 The following fake security warning pop-ups are generated by System Progressive Protection: